demisto/content/Packs/CortexAttackSurfaceManagement/README.md

   - GCP IAM
 - Indicators of a non-production host:
   - "dev" or related words found in environment-related tags associated with the asset (case insensitive)
-  - has an active "DevelopmentEnvironment" classification from processing of public data
+  - Has an active "DevelopmentEnvironment" classification from processing of public data

 ### Playbooks
   - [Cortex ASM - ASM Alert](#cortex-asm---asm-alert)